 Andrew Solomon

-Andrew Solomon is an American writer and lecturer on psychology, politics, and the arts.
-He is best known for his books 'The Noonday Demon: An Atlas of Depression', which won the National Book Award and was a finalist for the Pulitzer Prize, and 'Far from the Tree: Parents, Children, and the Search for Identity', which explores the relationship between parents and their children with exceptionalities.
-Solomon's work often focuses on human diversity and resilience.
+Andrew Solomon is a writer and lecturer on politics, culture and psychology, and an activist in LGBT rights, mental health, and the arts.
+He is known for his books 'The Noonday Demon: An Atlas of Depression' and 'Far from the Tree: Parents, Children, and the Search for Identity'.

 Books